1979 (song)

 "1979" is a song by American alternative rock band the Smashing Pumpkins.
-It was released in 1996 as the second single from their third studio album, Mellon Collie and the Infinite Sadness.
+It was released on January 23, 1996, as the second single from their third studio album, Mellon Collie and the Infinite Sadness (1995).
 "1979" was written by frontman Billy Corgan, and features loops and samples uncharacteristic of previous Smashing Pumpkins songs.
-The song was written as a nostalgic coming-of-age story by Corgan.
-In the year 1979, Corgan was twelve, and this is what he considered his transition into adolescence.
+The song foreshadows the synth-pop sound the band would embrace more openly on Adore and its singles "Ava Adore" and "Perfect".
+The song was written as a nostalgic coming-of-age story by Corgan, reflecting on what he considered his transition into adolescence in the year 1979, when he turned twelve years old.

 "1979" reached number two in Canada and Iceland, number six in Ireland, number nine in New Zealand, and number 12 in the United States.
 It charted within the top 20 in several other countries, including Australia and the United Kingdom.
 The song was nominated for the Record of the Year and Best Rock Performance by a Duo or Group with Vocal at the 39th Annual Grammy Awards, and won an MTV Video Music Award for Best Alternative Video.
 In 2012, it was voted the second-best Smashing Pumpkins song by Rolling Stone readers.

 Recording

-According to statements in interviews, Corgan worked nonstop after the Siamese Dream tour and wrote about 56 songs for Mellon Collie and the Infinite Sadness, the last of which was "1979".
-As the Mellon Collie sessions came to a conclusion, "1979" (which evolved out of a demo called "Strolling") was just a couple of chord changes and a snippet of a melody without words.
+According to statements in interviews, Corgan worked nonstop after the Siamese Dream tour, and wrote about 56 songs for Mellon Collie and the Infinite Sadness, the last of which was "1979".

+The song that would become "1979" evolved out of a demo called "Strolling".
+As the Mellon Collie sessions came to a conclusion, this song was just a couple of chord changes and a snippet of a melody without words.
 When the time came to choose the songs that were to appear on the album, producer Flood said that the song was "not good enough" and wanted to drop it from the record.
-Taking it as a challenge inspired Corgan, and he wrote "1979" that night in about four hours.
-The next day, Flood heard "1979" once and decided immediately to put it on the album.
+Inspired, Corgan took this as a challenge, and he wrote "1979" that night in about four hours.
+The next day, Flood heard the song once and decided immediately to put it on the album.
 Corgan considers "1979" the most personally important song on Mellon Collie.

 The song features a sample of Corgan's voice repeated throughout.
 During recording, Corgan was singing "today" as the melody line, so he and Flood decided to record him singing to a tape.
 The pair electronically manipulated several samples and looped them against a drumbeat.
 "1979" is partly influenced by "Pleasure", an unreleased song by the Frogs, whom Corgan had liked after seeing them perform in Madison, WI, in 1993.
 Corgan later performed during the band's encore at Lollapalooza in the summer of 1994, and Dennis Flemion of the Frogs would replace recently deceased keyboard player Jonathan Melvoin during the Infinite Sadness tour.